Make a plan to increase your impact

-There are various ways to include RIF into your estate plans including:
+There are several ways to include RIF into your estate plans, including but not limited to the following:

 Bequest: A bequest is a gift made through a will or a living trust.
-It’s the most popular planned gift, the easiest to make, and it costs nothing during your lifetime.
+It is the most popular planned gift, the easiest to make, and it costs nothing during your lifetime.

-Life Insurance: You can designate a charity as a life insurance policy beneficiary.
-When the time comes, the nonprofit receives the proceeds.
+Life Insurance: You can designate RIF as a life insurance policy beneficiary.
+When the time comes, RIF receives the proceeds.

 Retirement Plans: Like a gift of life insurance, you can name RIF as the beneficiary of a portion or all of your IRA, 401(k), or other retirement plans.
-When your estate is settled, the amount designated passes to the nonprofit and your heirs avoid income and estate tax.
+When your estate is settled, the amount designated passes to RIF, and your heirs avoid income and estate tax.

-If you are interested in learning more, please contact our development team via email at development@RIF.org or phone at 888-725-4801.
+If you are interested in learning more, please contact our Laura Rahman via email at lrahman@RIF.org or phone at 202-536-3515.